MicrosoftDocs/defender-docs/defender-endpoint/gov.md

 |Microsoft Defender for Endpoint Security Configuration Management|![No](media/svg/check-no.svg)|![No](media/svg/check-no.svg)|![No](media/svg/check-no.svg)|

 > [!NOTE]
-> <sup>1</sup> While Microsoft Secure Score is available for GCC, GCC High and GOV customers, there are some security recommendations that aren't available.
+> <sup>1</sup> While Microsoft Secure Score is available for GCC, GCC High and DoD customers, there are some security recommendations that aren't available.

 These are the features and known gaps for [Mobile Threat Defense (Microsoft Defender for Endpoint on Android & iOS)](mtd.md):